TimFinnigan/prompt-bank/README.md

 2. **Prompts not appearing in sidebar**
    - Reload the ChatGPT page
-   - Check if you have any saved prompts by clicking on the extension icon
+   - Check if you have any saved prompts by adding a new prompt

 3. **Cannot insert prompts**
    - ChatGPT regularly updates its interface.
 This extension has been updated to work with the contenteditable div interface (current as of 2023).